 Asticou Azalea Garden – This 2.3 acre Garden was created by Charles Kenneth Savage in 1956.

 Cape Neddick Nubble Lighthouse – Built in 1837 on a rocky island in Maine an is another of the famous Maine lighthouses.

 York's Wild Kingdom Zoo and Fun Park – This is a zoo AND an amusement park in one!
 Located in York Beach don't miss this one.

-Stephen King’s House – The King of Horrors house is located in Bangor Maine.
-While there aren’t any tour the outside is just as creepy as you would expect!
+Stephen King's House – The King of Horrors house is located in Bangor Maine.
+While there aren't any tours the outside is just as creepy as you would expect!